siluk00/task_scheduler/README.md

 Scalable task scheduling system using Go, Redis, and RabbitMQ.

+## Motivation
+I wanted to do myself an application that could use lots of backend concepts in just one software, the best option i found was the task-scheduler since i can use message broker, cache, database knowledge and containers

 ## Key Features
 - 🕒 Custom command scheduling
 - 📈 Distributed asynchronous execution